How to Save and Where to Go if You Travel to Portugal

 Using your debit card in Portugal

 In general, Portuguese ATMs will accept most foreign debit cards, but it’s always a good idea to confirm this with your bank before you go.
-It’s also smart to tell your bank that you’re planning to travel to Italy so they don’t block your card while you’re away.
+It’s also smart to tell your bank that you’re planning to travel to Portugal so they don’t block your card while you’re away.
 Banks occasionally do this as a security measure if they suspect that your card is being used fraudulently.

 Foreign transaction fees abroad